Psalm 100/Diagrams

 Approvals

-Current Grammar status is not set for version not set.
-Current Lexical status is not set for version not set.
+Current Grammar status is Approved for version 1.0.
+Current Lexical status is Approved for version 1.0.